 If you are eligible for a bursary and are starting your course in 2019, you will be notified of your entitlement from mid September 2019.
 You must have your financial assessment completed by May 2020 to be considered for a bursary.

-If you are a UK resident studying for your first undergraduate degree and you are from a household with an income of £16,000 or less, you may be eligible for a programme of enhanced support.
+If you are a UK resident studying for your first undergraduate degree and you are from a household with an income of £16,000 or less (as assessed by your funding agency), you will be offered a Moritz-Heyman Scholarship.
 The Moritz-Heyman Scholarship Programme provides a higher level of funding, opportunities to take part in volunteering activities, and to access at least one internship during the summer vacations.

 There is no separate application process for these Scholarships.
 From mid September 2018, all new UK resident students with a household income of £16,000 or less will be invited to become Moritz-Heyman Scholars.
 For full details of the Programme including eligibility criteria visit the Moritz-Heyman Scholarship page.

 Other Oxford scholarships